Stuycs-K/final-project-4-luo-steven-lin-raymond/WORKLOG.md

 ## Steven Luo

+### 06/02/2024
+- The buttons now change color depending on availability of item

+### 05/31/2024
+- Began shop system with buttons in menu
+- Overhauled how buttons work

 ### 05/30/2024
 - Updated generation so that it occurs before the player reaches the bottom
 - Time "ore" spawns less frequently + maxTime decreased